-If you have experienced foundation issues, you may be tempted to consider replacing your entire foundation.
+If you have experienced foundation issues in your Kansas City, MO or St. Louis home, you may be tempted to consider replacing your entire foundation.
 But, you should know that we advise against this approach in almost all cases.

 TOTAL FOUNDATION REPLACEMENT